Our Bond (OBAI)

 AI Analysis | Feedback

-Amit Hod serves as CFO & Head of Corporate Operations at Bond, overseeing daily activities across finance, IT, and regulatory compliance.
-Before joining Bond, he was the CFO at BCM, where he managed the company's acquisition.
-He also worked as a senior auditor at PwC, managing financial audits for high-tech and online startups, as well as private and listed companies.
-He holds a B.A. in accounting and information technologies and an M.A. in law, and previously served for eight years in the Ministry of Defense.
+Amit Hod is the Chief Financial Officer and Head of Corporate Operations at Bond.
+Before joining Bond, he held the position of CFO at BCM, where he oversaw the company's acquisition.
+His experience also includes working as a senior auditor at PwC, where he managed financial audits for both private and listed high-tech and online startups.
+Amit holds a B.A. in accounting and information technologies and an M.A. in law, and previously served for eight years in the Ministry of Defense.

 Rob Quimby, Head of Product Management

-Rob Quimby leads the Product Management team at Bond, responsible for the product vision, development, policies, delivery, and growth of the company's personal safety and security services.
-He brings over a decade of product leadership experience from venture-backed companies, specializing in AI and mobile experiences for millions of users.
-Prior to his product career, Quimby developed artificial intelligence solutions for the U.S. Government at the MITRE Corporation.
+Rob Quimby is the Head of Product Management at Bond, responsible for leading the team that develops the product vision, policies, delivery, and growth of Bond's personal safety and security services.
+He has over a decade of product leadership experience with venture-backed companies, specializing in AI and mobile user experiences.
+Before his product career, Quimby worked for the MITRE corporation, developing artificial intelligence solutions for the U.S. Government.
 He holds a B.S. in Electrical and Computer Engineering.

 Hezi Sayar, Head of Engineering Operations

-Hezi Sayar is the Head of Engineering Operations at Bond, responsible for the vision, strategy, and implementation of all technology aspects of Bond's products and services, including the 24/7 operation of its cloud-based technology platform.
-He brings over 15 years of software development experience, having previously led engineering and R&D teams at Hewlett Packard Enterprise and Micro Focus.
-Sayar holds a B.S. in Computer Science.
+Hezi Sayar is the Head of Engineering Operations at Bond, overseeing the vision, strategy, and implementation of all technological aspects of Bond's products and services, including the 24/7 operation of its cloud-based technology platform.
+He brings over 15 years of software development experience to Bond, having previously led engineering and R&D teams at Hewlett Packard Enterprise and Micro Focus.
+Hezi holds a BS in Computer Science.

 AI Analysis | Feedback